-Food Safety - How To Store And How Long To Keep Leftovers
+Food Safety: How to Store and How Long to Keep Leftovers

 leftover vegetables in storage containers

-• Cut smaller portions of the dish and place in air-tight containers.
+• Cut smaller portions of the dish and place in airtight containers.

 • Divide food into portions you can realistically see you or your family consuming at one given time.